atet/learn/capture/README.md

 ## 1. Installation

-* We will use ShareX, a free, open-source graphical user interface (GUI) program for screen capturing: https://getsharex.com/downloads/
+* We will use ShareX, a free, open-source graphical user interface (GUI) program for screen capturing
-* Download the Windows Portable version from GitHub: https://github.com/ShareX/ShareX/releases/download/v13.0.1/ShareX-portable.zip
+* Download the latest Windows Portable version of ShareX from GitHub: https://github.com/ShareX/ShareX/releases
-   * Note: This link may break as new versions are released

 [![.img/step01a.png](.img/step01a.png)](#nolink)